Administrative Assistant

 • Computer knowledge for use of both word processing applications and database information retrieval.

-• Excellent written and oral communication skills – ability to compose general correspondence and letters
+• Excellent written and oral communication skills – ability to compose general correspondence and letters on behalf of the Directors.
+Proficient typing and proofreading skills.

 • Ability to maintain confidentiality and to adapt and learn new technologies and database systems.

-• Demonstrated ability to collaborate with a diverse array of volunteers, guests, employees, and
+• Demonstrated ability to collaborate with a diverse array of volunteers, guests, employees, and teaching faculty and to work independently.

 • Must be proficient in MS Office applications and Google Suite